JanSharp/VRCJanSharpCommon/README.md

   - Registering an already registered behaviour is supported, it does nothing, same goes for deregistering an already deregistered behaviour
   - Note that I'm unsure how performance compares to using `SendCustomEventDelayedFrames` to effectively create an update loop
 - WannaBeClassesManager: A manager to enable creating instances of UdonSharpBehaviours which are pretending to be custom data structures.
 See [WannaBeClasses](#wannabeclasses) for details
+- InterpolationManager: A manager to linearly interpolate the position, rotation and or scale of objects, with callbacks once done

 ### Libraries